Generalized Toric Polygons, T-branes, and 5d SCFTs

 To give a simple example, take a vertical edge with $n+1$ dots, and replace the second black dot from the top with a white dot as shown in figure \ref{fig:onewhitedot}.
 In terms of the 5-branes, this corresponds to forming a bound state between the two uppermost branes, and sending a suspended 5-brane segment to infinity.
 From the D6-brane viewpoint, the bound state is understood as switching on a vev for $\Phi$ along the minimal nilpotent orbit of $\mathfrak{su}(n)$

-This binds the first two D6-branes, and partially Higgses \be \mathfrak{su}(n) \to \mathfrak{s} \left( \mathfrak{u}(1) \oplus \mathfrak{u}(n-2) \right)\,. \ee More generally, we said above that a distribution of white dots on the edge is encoded in a partition $\lambda$ of $n$.
+This binds the first two D6-branes, and partially Higgses \be \mathfrak{su}(n) \to \mathfrak{s} \left( \mathfrak{u}(1) \oplus \mathfrak{u}(n-2) \right)\,. \ee This is an example of the mechanism known as \emph{brane recombination}: Two stacks of branes, each with their own center of masses, essentially merge into one stack.
+The fact that the rank of the effective gauge group drops by one signals that two independent centers of mass have become one independent center of mass.
+More generally, we said above that a distribution of white dots on the edge is encoded in a partition $\lambda$ of $n$.
 Our claim is that each such partition $\lambda$ of $n$ translates into a vev for $\Phi$ along an element in the nilpotent orbit $\mathcal{O}_\lambda$ of $\mathfrak{su}(n)$ that is uniquely characterized by $\lambda$.